Intern With Us

-- assisting with case documentation when large groups of workers show up at the same time.
+- assisting with case documentation when large groups of workers show up at the same time;

-- Examples of special projects that interns in the past have done: carry out a small research or focus group project, including analysis and report-writing;
+- carrying out independently a small research or focus group project, including analysis and report-writing;

 Please note before sending in your application:

-- Due to Singapore visa conditions, applicants should preferably be Singaporeans or foreigners residing in Singapore.
+Due to Singapore visa conditions, applicants should preferably be Singaporeans or foreigners residing in Singapore.
 Foreign students needing a visa will have to arrange that on their own.
 TWC2 is unable to assist with the application beyond confirming the internship offer if asked to.

-- For example, in a typical year, we take a spread of interns from the social sciences, political science, law, business, mass communication, filmmaking, etc.
+We shortlist by looking at your skillsets and unique interests, as TWC2 prefers to have a diversity of interns.
+For example, in a typical year, we take a spread of interns from the social sciences, political science, law, business, mass communication, filmmaking, etc.

-- Shortlisted candidates will have an interview.
+Shortlisted candidates will have an interview.
 This will be done via Skype for those applying from overseas.